wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/5-exercise-avoid-throttling-implement-throttling-strategies.md

 }
 ```

-In the case of a throttled response, add the following `else` statement to the `if` statement you just added:
+If there's a throttled response, add the following `else` statement to the `if` statement you just added:

 ```csharp
 // ELSE IF request was throttled (429, aka: TooManyRequests)...